 A second and much newer 8mm film to DVD transfer process is called frame by frame.
-A frame by frame process means that each 8mm film frame is captured like a separate digital picture.
+A frame-by-frame process means that each 8mm film frame is captured like a separate digital picture.
 This process still uses a camcorder, but it is using it to take a picture of each frame of the film.
-This does produce a better quality in the end.
-A frame by frame process will result in video that is 20-30% better than a similarly configured real-time process.
+This does produce better quality in the end.
+A frame-by-frame process will result in a video that is 20-30% better than a similarly configured real-time process.

 The ultimate film transfer process uses a professional film scanner.
 Instead of using a camcorder to capture the film, a scanner is used to scan the film.
-As you can image, scanning a photograph will give you much better quality than using your camcorder to video tape a photograph.
+As you can imagine, scanning a photograph will give you much better quality than using your camcorder to videotape a photograph.

 1) Real-Time Standard Definition (least quality)

 2) Real-Time High Definition

 6) Film Scanner at 1080 lines (best quality)